 Bangladesh does not currently have a comprehensive national prehospital system to treat traffic injury victims.
 Yet, when a crash occurs there are almost always people at the scene trying to help.
 Without proper training or equipment, however, these efforts can sometimes cause additional harm.
 We felt that if we could harness this good will by providing education, first aid supplies, and a way to rapidly mobilize available first responders we could start making a positive impact on patient outcomes.
 The widespread and rapidly growing use of mobile technology in Bangladesh has provided a powerful tool for organizing these volunteer emergency services.

 Planned Goals and Milestones

 We are actively expanding our services in Bangladesh, first prioritizing the major highways, where most serious incidents are occurring.
-We will then move into secondary roads and eventually create a cohesive national network of community-based first responders integrated with government services.
-We are also exploring several partnerships to create similar projects in other developing countries.
+We will then move into secondary roads and eventually create a cohesive national network of community-based first responders integrated with government agencies.
+We are also exploring partnerships to create similar projects in other developing countries.